kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ### <h3 id="header-3_1_5"> Lab steps to git clone vsdstdcelldesign</h3>

-To get the clone, copy the clone address from reporetery and paste in openlane terminal after the command "git clone". this will create the folder called "vsdstdcelldesign" in openlane directory.
+To get the clone, copy the clone address from reporetery and paste in openlane terminal after the command ```git clone```. this will create the folder called "vsdstdcelldesign" in openlane directory.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/a2af6024-46c9-47fd-9662-34a1563cff3c)